arttugit/Molo.ch/README.md

-# elasticsearch
+# Molo.ch
-for elasticsearch (and perhaps other) conf files.
+for saving and uploading configuration files and notes for school project.